 In my last year of high school, students were asked to select a career counseling session to attend.
-I checked all the boxes, but was told that I had to pick either sciences or arts, which was a problem because I liked and did well at both (when I turned up).
-I won the English prize and was already writing poetry and short prose, so reluctantly settled on art.
-The Deputy Principal called me to his office to tell me there is no point studying art when you have ability with science.
+I checked all the boxes, but was told that I had to pick either sciences or arts, which was a problem because I liked and did well at both.
+The Deputy Principal called me to his office and told me there was no point studying art when you have ability with science.
 He then assigned me to the science careers program.
-In protest I did not attend school for Careers Day.
+I stayed away from school on Careers Day.

-The next year I enrolled in sciences at university, and can barely remember being engaged with or learning anything before that extremely patient institution finally decided it no longer required my services.
-Over the following decade I became a musician, a songwriter, and a filmmaker - all things I learned the same way I learned cooking, woodwork, gardening etc. as a child.
-It was a slow process, but things stuck and they were customized: I learned - maybe even invented - my own ways of making... of creating.
+The next year I enrolled in sciences at university.
+Though interested in the concepts, I was not deeply engaged and eventually that extremely patient institution decided it no longer required my services.
+Over the following decade I became a musician, a songwriter, and a filmmaker - all things I learned the same way I learned cooking, woodwork, gardening etc. It was a slow process, but things stuck and they were customized: I learned - maybe even invented - my own ways of making... of creating.

 This was rewarding, but I craved mentorship.
-In my 30s, and with much trepidation, I enrolled at a different university as a part time student studying English literature, then switched to philosophy, which it turned out I was very good at.
+In my 30s, and with much trepidation, I enrolled at a different university as a part time student studying English literature, then switched to philosophy, which it turned out I was very good at - or maybe it was just that I was interested, passionate, and engaged.
 All my study was accomplished by sneaking away for lectures, first from a full time job, and then from film projects I was either producing or directing.
-In the period from 1999 to 2001, I was awarded a University of Auckland philosophy prize, won the New Zealand Best Drama Award for a tele feature called Lawless, and earned my graduate degree in philosophy with 1st class honors.
+In the period from 1999 to 2001, I was awarded a University of Auckland philosophy prize, won the New Zealand Best Drama Award for a tele-feature called Lawless, and earned my graduate degree in philosophy with 1st class honors.

-I felt strongly that something was very wrong in the way learning is theorized, formalized, and managed, and was particularly concerned about screen education.
-Aspiring filmmakers found it difficult to make an impact without attending film school, yet most educational institutions already showed signs of responding to technological advances and growing economic pressures by standardizing and compartmentalizing the learning.
-From my perspective, right when creativity was crucial, it was being marginalized.
+I feel strongly that something is very wrong in the way learning is theorized, formalized, and managed, and this is the case in screen education as much as any field.
+Aspiring filmmakers find it difficult to make an impact without attending film school, yet most educational institutions continue in 2018 to respond to technological advances and growing economic pressures by fetishizing technology and standardizing and compartmentalizing the learning.
+From my perspective, right when creativity is crucial, it is being marginalized.

-In 1999 I addressed this in a presentation at the UFVA Conference in Boston, MA, and two years later was hired to lead the Columbia College Chicago Film & Video (later Cinema Art + Science) Department.
-I served in that position from September 1, 2001 until I stepped down May 31, 2017.
-For most of those 16 years we were able to bring creativity to the center of film education through imaginative strategic planning, innovative curriculum development, careful fiscal management, and the creation of the Media Production Center, a unique "laboratory for modeling professional screen practice."
-By every measure the program was extremely successful.
+I first addressed this in a presentation at the 1999 UFVA Conference in Boston, MA, and two years later was hired to lead the Columbia College Chicago Film & Video (later Cinema Art + Science) Department.
+I served in that position from September 1, 2001 until May 31, 2017.
+For most of those 16 years we were able to bring creativity to the center of film education through imaginative strategic planning, innovative curriculum development, careful fiscal management, and the creation of the Media Production Center, a unique hybrid space that is a laboratory for exploring screen art and science, and modeling professional screen practice.